Kadir-Gursoy/Kadir-Gursoy/README.md

 One project that I'm particularly proud of is [stockApp], where I [A project that not only serves as a showcase of my capabilities with React].
 It was a fantastic learning experience, and I'm always up for a chat about the challenges and triumphs of the development process.

-Feel free to ask me anything about React, JavaScript, HTML5, CSS3, or even dive into discussions about third-party CSS libraries.
+Feel free to ask me anything about React, JavaScript, HTML5, CSS3, or even dive into discussions about third-party libraries.
 Let's code and create together!"

 </h4>